ICICLE-ai/speech-server/README.md

 - `whisperx_model.py`: Contains the model definition.
 - `whisperx_handler.py`: Handles data input/output operations.
 - `archive.sh`: Used to create the `.mar` file for the model in the `model_store` folder.
-- `config*.json`: Configuration for corresponding models
+- `config*.json`: Configuration for corresponding models.

 ## Model Update Process

 To update the model:

 1. **Always archive the model first** by running:

     ```bash
     ./archive.sh
     ```